pallupz/covid-vaccine-booking/README.md

 	===================================================================================
 	Centers available in Ernakulam from 01-05-2021 as of 2021-04-30 15:13:44: 0
 	Centers available in Thrissur from 01-05-2021 as of 2021-04-30 15:13:44: 0
 	No viable options.
-Waiting for next update in 15s.
+Wait for the next update in 15s.
 	===================================================================================
 	Centers available in Ernakulam from 01-05-2021 as of 2021-04-30 15:13:59: 0
 	Centers available in Thrissur from 01-05-2021 as of 2021-04-30 15:13:59: 0
 	No viable options.
-Waiting for next update in 15s.
+Wait for the next update in 15s.
 	```
-9. If at any stage your token becomes invalid, the script will make a beep and prompt for ```y``` or ```n```.
-If you'd like to continue, provide ```y``` and proceed to allow using same mobile number
+9. If at any stage your token becomes invalid, the script will make a beep and prompt for ```y```  "or ```n``` .
+If you'd like to continue, provide ```y```  "and proceed to allow using the same mobile number
 	```
 	Token is INVALID.
 	Try for a new Token? (y/n): y
 	Try for OTP with mobile number ███████████? (y/n) : y Enter OTP: 888888
 	```
-11. When a center with more than minimum number of slots is available, the script will make a beep sound - different frequency for different district.
-It will then display the available options as table:
+11. When a center with more than a minimum number of slots is available, the script will make a beep sound - different frequencies for different districts.
+It will then display the available options as a table:
 	```
 	===================================================================================
 	Centers available in Ernakulam from 01-05-2021 as of 2021-04-30 15:34:19: 1